blemoine/ts-bad-parts/slides.md

 * `sound`: all incorrect programs are rejected
 * `unsound`: some incorrect programs compiles without any errors
 * TypeScript is unsound _by design_
-* Knowing the source of the unsoundness becomes crucial for trusting the language
+* Knowing the source of the unsoundness becomes crucial to trust the language

 </v-clicks>